The Get A-Head Charitable Trust

 - Weak justification for why NHS cannot fund the project

-- Applications from organizations outside England & Wales
+- Applications from organisations outside England & Wales

 - Individual hardship requests (not within grant-making remit)